Code examples: code/ Practice project: Project 04. Runtime feedback and scope control

 You ask an agent to build an e-commerce site.
 After it finishes, it tells you "done."
 You look at the code — user authentication works, but the checkout button in the shopping cart does nothing, and the payment flow isn't connected at all.
 The problem: you never told it what "done" means, so it used its own standard — "I wrote a lot of code and it looks fairly complete."

-Feature lists are not planning documents for humans to read.
-They are the core data structure of the harness.
-The scheduler, verifier, handoff reporter, and progress tracker — every harness component depends on them.
 Both Anthropic and OpenAI emphasize: artifacts must be externalized.
 Feature state must live in a machine-readable file in the repo, not in unstructured conversation text.

 Core Concepts

-• Triple structure: Each feature item is a (behavior description, verification command, current state) triple.
-Missing any element makes the feature item incomplete.
+(behavior description, verification command, current state)triple.
+Missing any element makes the item incomplete. - State machine model: Each feature item has four states —

-• State machine model: Each feature item has four states — not_started, active, blocked, passing.
-State transitions are controlled by the harness, not freely changed by the agent.
+not_started,active,blocked,passing.
+State transitions are controlled by the harness, not freely changed by the agent. - Pass-state gating: The only way a feature moves from

-• Back-pressure: The number of features that haven't passed yet is the pressure the harness exerts on the agent.
+- Back-pressure: The number of features that haven't passed yet is the pressure the harness exerts on the agent.
 Zero pressure = project complete.

-Why Feature Lists Must Be "Primitives" Not "Documents"
+Why Feature Lists Must Be "Primitives"

 Documents are for humans to read; primitives are for systems to execute.
 Documents can be ignored; primitives can't be bypassed.

-Think of it like database trigger constraints vs. application-layer checks: the former is enforced by the database engine and no SQL can skip it; the latter depends on application code correctness and can be accidentally bypassed.
-Feature lists as harness primitives are database-level constraints — the agent can't work around them.
+Think of it like database trigger constraints vs. application-layer checks: the former is enforced by the database engine, no SQL can skip it; the latter depends on application code correctness and can be accidentally bypassed.
+Feature lists as harness primitives are Specifically, the feature list serves four harness components:

-1. Scheduler: Reads states, picks the next not_started feature.
+- Scheduler: Reads states, picks the next

 How to Do It Right